-An individual's dress and appearance is a matter of personal choice; however, staff should ensure that they dress appropriately, decently and safely for a school environment and for the role they undertake, as well as setting a good example to both pupils and visitors.
+An individual's dress and appearance is a matter of personal choice; however, staff should ensure that they dress appropriately, decently, and safely for a school environment and for the role they undertake, as well as setting a good example to both pupils and visitors.

-Staff should have particular regard to the health and safety risks involved with certain lessons i.e. physical education/food technology and the need to dress appropriately and safely when undertaking these activities, such as wearing appropriate footwear, removing jewellery etc. Appropriate Sports Kit must be worn when teaching PE or Sports.
+Staff should have regard to the health and safety risks involved with certain lessons i.e., physical education/food technology and the need to dress appropriately and safely when undertaking these activities, such as wearing appropriate footwear, removing jewellery etc. Please see the Staff Handbook.
 The school recognises the diversity of cultures and religions of its staff and will take a sensitive approach when this affects dress and uniform requirements.
-However, priority will be given to health and safety, security and other similar considerations of other staff, pupils and the school.
+However, priority will be given to health and safety, security and other similar considerations of other staff, pupils, and the school.

-Please refer to the school dress code for further guidance on acceptable and unacceptable forms of dress located in the Staff Handbook.
+Please refer to the school dress code for further guidance on acceptable and unacceptable forms of dress located in the Teachers shared resources, the Staff Handbook or shared as part of the Hawley Primary Induction programme.

-9. Equal opportunities
+Equal opportunities

-The Governing Body of the school is committed to equality for all in the appointment, development, training and promotion of staff, and in all dealings with pupils and parents of the school.
-It also recognises that all members of staff have the right to work in a safe environment without fear of discrimination, harassment or abuse.
+The Governing Body of the school is committed to equality for all in the appointment, development, training, and promotion of staff, and in all dealings with pupils and parents of the school.
+It also recognises that all members of staff have the right to work in a safe environment without fear of discrimination, harassment, or abuse.